 Participants connected through and online community platform, that served as an essential tool for communication and resource sharing.
 Through this online network apprentices, mentors, and accelerators have been able to connect with each other as well as CAO staff, share resources they find helpful in their coach toolkits, and engage with local sporting and coaching events happening in their area.
 Weekly discussion questions have created a community that openly engages in conversation on various hot topics and promoted an environment where female coaches feel comfortable and proud about sharing their successes with others.

-As 2017 and Ontario’s sesquicentennial draws to a close, we look ahead to the future of the Changing the Game mentorship program.
+In 2018 the CTG program continued with a new cohort of 150 Apprentice coaches as 100 Mentor coaches.
 The community we have built is one that is sustainable and supportive of growth for the future generation of female coaches.
+The CTG program will continue into 2019.